-\subsection{Global EPR}
+\paragraph{Global EPR.}

-The global EPR is defined as the Kullback-Leibler divergence between the forward and reverse path measures~\citep{crooks_entropy_1999,lebowitz_gallavotticohen-type_1999}
+The global EPR is defined as the Kullback-Leibler divergence between the forward and reverse path measures~\cite{crooks_entropy_1999,lebowitz_gallavotticohen-type_1999}

-where $T>0$ is arbitrary and where $\phi_{T} = \{\rt\}_{{0 \leq t \leq T}}$ denotes a path of the SDE~\eqref{eqn:microscopic_stochastic_general} with initial condition drawn from $\rho$. $\calP$ denotes the path measure of $\phi_T$, $\calP^\rev$ denotes the path measure for a reverse-time dynamics, and the angular brackets denote an average over $\phi_T$ drawn from~$\calP$.
-The global EPR can be challenging to compute because it requires a choice of reverse-time dynamics, and the correct one has been a subject of debate~\citep{mandal_entropy_2017,caprini_comment_2018, caprini_entropy_2019, dabelow_irreversibility_2019, chetrite_fluctuation_2008, chernyak_path-integral_2006}.
-Interestingly, there is a way to construct a reverse-time dynamics such that $\dot{S}_{\text{tot}}$ can be written as an expectation of $\dot{s}_{\text{tot}}$, but it requires again knowledge of $v(r)$.
-This reverse-time dynamics is the SDE whose solutions have the same statistical properties as the solutions to~\eqref{eqn:microscopic_stochastic_general} played in reverse.
+where $T>0$ is arbitrary and where $\phi_{T} = \{\rt\}_{{0 \leq t \leq T}}$ denotes a path of the SDE~\eqref{eqn:microscopic_stochastic_general} with initial condition drawn from $\rho$. $\calP$ denotes the path measure of $\phi_T$, $\calP^\rev$ denotes the path measure of a reverse-time path, and the angular brackets denote an average over $\phi_T$ drawn from~$\calP$.
+The global EPR can be challenging to compute because it requires a choice of reverse-time dynamics (to set $\calP^\rev$), and the correct choice has been a subject of debate~\cite{mandal_entropy_2017,caprini_comment_2018, caprini_entropy_2019, dabelow_irreversibility_2019, chetrite_fluctuation_2008, chernyak_path-integral_2006}.
+Interestingly, there is a way to construct a reverse-time dynamics such that~$\dot{S}_{\text{tot}}$ can be written as an expectation of $\dot{s}_{\text{tot}}(r)$ over $\rho$, but it again requires knowledge of~$v(r)$.
+This reverse-time dynamics is the SDE whose solutions have the same statistical properties as the solutions to~\eqref{eqn:microscopic_stochastic_general} played in reverse~\cite{anderson1982reverse}.
 It reads (SI Appendix)

-where $\eta(t)$ is the same Gaussian white noise process as in the forward SDE~\ref{eqn:microscopic_stochastic_general}.
+where $\eta(t)$ is the same Gaussian white noise process as in the forward SDE~\eqref{eqn:microscopic_stochastic_general}.
 It is easy to check that the stationary density of~\eqref{eqn:anti_sde} is also $\rho$.
-By a standard path integral argument~\citep{onsager_fluctuations_1953} or an application of the Girsanov theorem~\citep{oksendal2003sde}, when $D$ is invertible we may compute (SI Appendix)
+By a standard path integral argument~\cite{onsager_fluctuations_1953} or an application of the Girsanov theorem~\cite{oksendal2003sde}, when $D$ is invertible we may compute (SI Appendix)

 which, by Eq.~\eqref{eqn:pflow:cons}, may be understood as the the total EPR $\sdottot$ averaged over $r$ drawn from $\rho$. \eqref{eqn:epr_girsanov} highlights that a system is at equilibrium if and only if $v = 0$, so that $\dot{S}_{\text{tot}} = 0$.
 An analogous relation first appeared in~\cite{seifert_entropy_2005} for driven colloidal particles, where the definition of the reverse-time process is less ambiguous than for the active systems we study here.

-\section{Learning Algorithm}
+\section{Learning algorithm}